rowlandcoping/hopes-and-dreams/README.md

 Preparing for Deployment:

-- For the site to function, I needed to add a Procfile to the repo containing the command to start the app (web: python app.py)
+- For the site to function, I needed to add a Procfile to the repo containing the command to start the app (web: python app.py).
 - I already had an up-to-date requirements.txt file in my repository which I updated as I installed new dependencies.
 This was a product of developing my project using a virtual environment in VS Code.
 - On initial deployment I received error messages related to my image handling code.
 This was on account of Heroku using a different version of Python which was actually ahead of the official version!
-In order to make the app function as intended, I needed to add a runtime.txt file to the repo containing the Python version used for this project (python-3.10.12)
+In order to make the app function as intended, I needed to add a runtime.txt file to the repo containing the Python version used for this project (python-3.10.12).

 Creating the App and connecting to Github:

-- I logged into my Heroku account
+- I logged into my Heroku account.
-- From my Dashboard, I selected 'new' then 'Create new app'
+- From my Dashboard, I selected 'new' then 'Create new app'.
 - I selected an available name appropriate to the website - in this case I chose hopes-and-dreams, before selecting my region (Europe) and clicking the 'create app' button.
 - Heroku immediately took me to the 'Deploy' page.
 From this page I went straight to 'Deployment Method' and clicked on Github.
 - Once my Github account was connected, I selected the hopes and dreams repository and clicked 'connect'.